CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

 ### Explanation

-For the test of the days we'll be working together on our group project
+For the rest of the days we'll be working together on our group project

 You can find the project [here](https://github.com/CodeYourFuture/syllabus/tree/master/js-core-3/tv-show-dom-project)

-Students should group into teams based on the Level that they are working on currently.
+Students should get into groups based on the Level that they are working on currently.
+They should help each other on any of the tasks that they are stuck on and continue to work on their projects.
+Teaching Assistants can also offer help at this time with specific problems.

 {% include './homework.md' %}